zng-ui/zng/TODO/_current.md

             - Prevent double-click from selecting the line break segment?
             - When a selection already exists, double-clicking to the left of it is incorrect
         - Triple-click and Quadruple-click?
+            - Also needs to grow selection by line and not change, respectively
     - Touch:
         - Research how it works.
     - Clear selection on typing and clicking (when not holding shift).